Public Health Face Mask Requirements Direction (No. 6)

 For the purposes of this Public Health Direction:

-Close contact has the same meaning as in the Isolation for Diagnosed Cases of COVID-19 and Management of Close Contacts Direction (No. 5) and means a person who is a household member at the time the diagnosed person undertakes the COVID-19 test that produces a positive test result, or a household-like contact of a diagnosed person.
+Close contact has the same meaning as in the Management of Diagnosed Cases of COVID-19 and Close Contacts Direction (No. 5) or its successors.

-Co-located means using shared facilities and staff and visitors of the business, activity or undertaking move freely between the co-located facilities, functions or settings.
+Co-located means using shared facilities where employees and visitors of the facility or service move freely between the co-located facilities, functions or settings.